-Balance training is a vital part of my workout routine and it should be a part of yours.
+Balance training is a vital part of my workout routine, my client programs and it should be a part of yours.
 Find out why it’s essential and how to incorporate it in your workout.

 - improve coordination, specifically neuromuscular (It improves our brain to muscle communication)

 - reduce the rate of ankle and other lower extremity injuries